FoodTruckTrackR34/back-end/README.md

 ```

 ### /api/auth/diner-location [PUT]
 For updating/adding diner location.
+Requires a token in the Authorization header, and token's role must be `diner`.
 Expects an object structured like this:

 ```
 {